Help to prevent alcoholism relapses

 Don’t be afraid to ask for help

 We all need support and we all need a listening ear sometimes.
 This is essential at times of relapse.
-Never be afraid to ask for help from those you trust whether they are friends, family, self-help groups or professional addiction counsellors in the community.
+Never be afraid to ask for help from those you trust, whether they are friends, family, self-help groups or professional addiction counsellors.
 You will find they are glad you asked.
 By asking them, you are making them feel valued and needed.
 That is a precious gift.
 Asking for help is a brave step that means you are determined to maintain recovery.

 Learn by mistakes made during recovery

-The well-known quote from Alcoholic Anonymous is “One Day at a Time”.
-The philosophy behind it is there is likely to be relapses along your journey of recovery however it is vital to take each new day as a fresh start.
+The well-known quote from Alcoholic Anonymous (AA) is “one day at a time”.
+The philosophy behind it is there is likely to be relapses along your journey of recovery.
+However, it is vital to take each new day as a fresh start.
 The good news is we can learn from our mistakes to make our futures even better.
-Be proud of what you have done up to this time to heal yourself, and don’t be worried about relapsing in the future.
+Be proud of what you have done up until this point to heal yourself, and don’t be worried about relapsing in the future.
 Worrying is a waste of energy.
 Use that energy to put in place your plans for confronting those difficult times as they arise.

-As a consequence of the above we here at Life Works in Surrey are convinced that people with alcohol addiction need to give themselves the appropriate time in a residential setting to prepare themselves for going back into the community.
-Only too often those seeking treatment for alcohol addiction, particularly those requiring a medically assisted alcohol detox are only too quick to return to the community as soon as the medical part of their detox has been completed.
-That is not to say there is no benefit in this, but experience has shown us that those that can spend more time focusing on the underlying causes of their addiction once the fog of detox has lifted get the best outcomes.
+As a consequence of the above, we here at Life Works in Surrey, are convinced that people with alcohol addiction need to give themselves the appropriate time in a residential setting to prepare themselves for going back into the community.
+Too often, those seeking treatment for alcohol addiction, particularly those requiring a medically assisted alcohol detox, are too quick to return to the community as soon as the medical part of their detox has been completed.
+That is not to say there is no benefit in this, but experience has shown us that those who spend more time focusing on the underlying causes of their addiction, once the fog of detox has lifted, get the best outcomes.